Script Development / Simple Cache DFF.CACHE

 |

-Methods for operations on values written using the DFF.CACHE.set(...)
+Methods related to values written via DFF.CACHE.set(...)

 DFF.CACHE.set(...)

-Create a cache, parameters as follows:
+Create a cache, parameters are as follows:

 Parameter |